 The Shackleton Association was conceived and founded in 1987 by John Botwood, who quickly assembled a dedicated group of mainly ex RAF members who had been associated with the Avro Shackleton during their service career and who were determined that the memory of this great aircraft should never be forgotten.

 We are not a Preservation Society.
 It was realised at the outset that we would not have the resources to purchase and maintain a Shackleton aircraft in flying order, or even to have one of our own as a static exhibit.
 Nevertheless, we are keenly interested in the preservation of the Avro Shackleton aircraft for future generations.

-The Main Aims and Objectives of the Shackleton Association
+Aims and Objectives of the Shackleton Association

 - To provide a forum of mutual appreciation of the Avro Shackleton Aircraft.

 - To maintain a bond between those who are interested in the Shackleton throughout the world.